ojaha065/simplePHPLoginSystem/README.md

-# Just a very barebones PHP login system
+# Just a simple PHP login system

 _Please note that this is is still WIP._